Trump teaming up with Jack Nicklaus to revamp 'president's golf course' at Joint Base Andrews

 Work on the ballroom follows Trump having replaced the lawn in the Rose Garden with a patio area reminiscent of Mar-a-Lago, and redecorated the Lincoln Bathroom and Palm Room in the White House's interior.
 The president also installed a Walk of Fame featuring portraits of past presidents along the Colonnade, massive flagpoles on the north and south lawns and substantially overhauled the Oval Office through the addition of golden flourishes, cherubs and other, flashy items.

-The work at Andrews may eventually join another off-White House site projects Trump has announced publicly: his plan to erect a Paris-style arch just west of the Lincoln Memorial.
+The work at Andrews may eventually join another off-White House site project Trump has announced publicly: his plan to erect a Paris-style arch just west of the Lincoln Memorial.

+Trump ceded control of his family business to his children when he returned to the White House, but it has had ties to other courses designed by Nicklaus — including the Trump Golf Links at Ferry Point in the New York City borough of the Bronx and Trump National Jupiter in Florida.
+The Trump Organization sold its right to operate the Bronx course in 2023 to Bally's Corporation.